 Proofs where:

-Notes: Only known from copy sold at auction in 2013.
-This map is labelled a 'first edition' and has a smaller limitation than the next, which is assumed to be the second.
+Notes: Only known from a copy sold at auction in 2013.
+The coats of arms are probably painted in watercolours by hand, so every proof will be slightly different.
+This map is labelled a 'first edition' and has a smaller limitation than the next, which is assumed to be the second edition.
 If it is the first edition, then it was published between 1966 and 1968.

 Image of map (click to enlarge)